 - All other students

-Districts that establish CDS must adopt policies that provide procedures for the involuntary transfer of students to those schools (EC Section 48662).
+Districts that establish community day schools must adopt policies that provide procedures for the involuntary transfer of students to those schools (EC Section 48662).
 Such policies necessarily have to provide for appropriate due process.

 EC Section 48916.1(a) provides that, at the time an expulsion of a student is ordered, the governing board of the school district shall ensure that an education program is provided to the student for the period of the expulsion.
-CDS were created to provide districts with an educational placement option for expelled students who previously could not be served within the district (those students expelled for any of the offenses listed in subdivision [a] or [c] of Section 48915).
+Community day schools were created to provide districts with an educational placement option for expelled students who previously could not be served within the district (those students expelled for any of the offenses listed in subdivision [a] or [c] of Section 48915).

-The California Department of Education strongly encourages school districts to establish and operate schools and programs, including CDS, that provide appropriate services to those students who have a history of negative behavior.
+The California Department of Education (CDE) strongly encourages school districts to establish and operate schools and programs, including community day schools, that provide appropriate services to those students who have a history of negative behavior.
 Doing so allows greater continuity with both previous and subsequent educational placements.
+EC Section 48900.5 provides as follows: